Last Updated on January 14, 2024 by Rose Morah

 Everyone has an opinion on ride quality and comfort.
 Therefore, we recommend going on a test drive before deciding.

-If you worry too much about the ride quality or if the ride quality is a priority to you, then you should think again about going for a performance model.
+If you worry too much about the ride quality or rather if the ride quality is a priority to you, you should think again about going for a performance model.